ignite/cli/docs/7 Frontend/1 Overview.md

 ## Client Code Generation

-Starport automatically generates JavaScript, TypeScript and Vuex clients for your blockchain both for custom and standard Cosmos SDK modules.
-To enable client code generation add the following to `config.yml`:
+JavaScript (JS), TypeScript (TS), and Vuex clients are automatically generated for your blockchain for custom and standard Cosmos SDK modules.
+To enable client code generation, add the `client` entries to `config.yml`:

 ```yaml
 client: